hscstudio/yiiheart/README.md

 8.	done

 ## Finally
-If any error please report to us via https://github.com/hscstudio/yiiheart/issues If You have added you can pull via https://github.com/hscstudio/yiiheart/pulls We built YiiHeart with love..
+* If any error please report to us via https://github.com/hscstudio/yiiheart/issues
+* If You have added you can pull via https://github.com/hscstudio/yiiheart/pulls We built YiiHeart with all of love in the world

 Thx